railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

    *Confirmation screen for delivered quantities.*

-When you open the list of current deliveries, you find the field 'Partial delivery' which shows the reference number of the first delivery sent to the customer.
-That enable you to easily find the partial orders delivered so that you can treat them as a priority.
+When you open the list of current deliveries, you find the field :guilabel:`Partial delivery` which shows the reference number of the first delivery sent to the customer.
+That enables you to easily find the partial orders delivered so that you can treat them as a priority.

 Receiving supplier products
 ---------------------------